Radiohead: 2021–present: Side projects, Israel controversy and return to touring

 In a livestream event held by Glastonbury Festival in May 2021, Yorke and Jonny Greenwood debuted a new band, the Smile, with the drummer Tom Skinner.
 Greenwood said the band was a way to work with Yorke during the COVID-19 lockdowns.
-The Smile toured internationally between 2022 and 2024, and released the albums A Light for Attracting Attention (2022), Wall of Eyes (2024) and Cutouts (2024).
+The Smile toured internationally between 2022 and 2024, and released the albums A Light for Attracting Attention (2022), Wall of Eyes and Cutouts (both 2024).
 Critics interpreted the Smile as a liberating, lower-pressure project for Yorke and Greenwood, with more jazz, krautrock and progressive rock influences and a looser, wilder sound.

 Colin Greenwood toured with Nick Cave between 2022 and 2024, and performed on Cave's 2024 album Wild God.
 He released a book of his photographs of Radiohead in October 2024.
 Selway released his third solo album, Strange Dance, in February 2023.
 He also played drums and percussion on Versions of Us (2023) by Lanterns on the Lake, and joined them on tour.
 Jarak Qaribak, an album by Jonny Greenwood and the Israeli rock musician Dudu Tassa, was released in June.
 Yorke released his second film soundtrack, Confidenza, in April 2024, and began a solo tour, Everything, in October.
 Selway said in 2023 that it was healthy for the members to work with other musicians and that all the projects came under the Radiohead "umbrella".

-Yorke reworked Hail to the Thief for a production of Hamlet by the Royal Shakespeare Company that opened at Aviva Studios, Manchester, in April 2025.
-Tall Tales, an album by Yorke and the electronic musician Mark Pritchard, was released in May.
+Yorke reworked Hail to the Thief for Hamlet Hail to the Thief, a production of Hamlet by the Royal Shakespeare Company that opened at Aviva Studios, Manchester, in April 2025.
+In the process, he revisited performances from Radiohead's Hail to the Thief tour; Radiohead released a selection on 13 August as Hail to the Thief (Live Recordings 2003—2009).
+Yorke also collaborated with the electronic musician Mark Pritchard on the album Tall Tales, released in May.
 This Is What You Get, an exhibition of Yorke and Donwood's Radiohead artwork, opened at the Ashmolean Museum in Oxford in August.
-On 13 August, Radiohead released Hail to the Thief (Live Recordings 2003—2009), a selection of performances of Hail to the Thief tracks.
-Greenwood scored his sixth film for Paul Thomas Anderson, One Battle After Another, released in September.
-On 4 November, Radiohead began a European tour, their first tour in seven years.
-Deamer was replaced by Chris Vatalaro.
+Greenwood scored his sixth film for Anderson, One Battle After Another, released in September.